Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2020 » Lecture Exam 1

 Question #36

-A by the left ventricle into the aorta in one beat.
+A by a single ventricle in one hour.

 B by a single ventricle in one minute.